 What will you find there?
 Country summaries are a detailed country by country break down of all the information that's really handy to know in the planning stage or simply for a vicarious trip.
 A whole load of information - constantly updated and added to - more succinct than could (if they featured it) be found in regular travel guides.
 Regions featured: Australia and the Pacific; North and South Asia; South East Asia & Indochina; Central, South & North America; East, West, North & Southern Africa; The Middle East; The CIS and the Caribbean.
 Up to-date topical facts and tips - now you have no reason for apprehension or ill planning.

-'On the road' is a comprehensive guide explaining and offering an insight into some of the things that you need to face whilst travelling and how to deal with them, such as food poisoning and bus travel.
+'On the road' is a comprehensive guide explaining and offering an insight into some of the things that you need to face and deal with whilst travelling and how to deal with them, such as food poisoning and bus travel.
 Covered are: getting ill and staying healthy, moving around, sleeping, looking after your things/avoiding crime, dealing with beggars and hassle, bargaining and responsible tourism, guidebooks, staying in touch, English language media, books, washing clothes, cultural expectations and culture shock, toilets, buying counterfeit goods, details on drugs and vice, and other tips.

 A selection of recommended travel resources: planning guides, guide books, travel reading.
 Regions covered: Pre-trip planning, Africa, Asia, Australia, New Zealand & Pacific & Latin America.
 Also insurance and hostel/guesthouse booking.

-A collection of several hundred links; a few well organized essential links and tons more for you to wade through.
+A collection of several hundred backpacking and budget travel links; a few well organized essential links and tons more for you to wade through.
 If you have a web page yourself and have enjoyed this site, please create a link to it and pass on the word.
 Conversely you can recommend your link (please note commercial sites will not be listed unless truly worthy and we can link up - we are looking for sites like this one, by travellers for other travellers) if you can't already find it.

 A taste of some places around the global.
 Many of the hundreds of images that were posted need up-dating, so for now it is a selection of the best.